 - 1. The Flush Cycle Feature only works in the "Pump Down" mode, (P.19 = 1).
 If Parameter P.19 is changed to "Pump Up" mode (P.19 = 2), then Parameter P.40 will be set to "0". - 2.
 Use of an External Time Clock to start the Flush Cycle may be preferred, because it would provide control over when the Flush Cycle occurs. - 3.
-The number of pumps called to run by the Flush Cycle logic is always limited by the following: - A. Parameter P.14 Number of Pumps Allowed to Run At the Same Time. - B. Closed Discrete Inputs that are Programmed for Pump 1-3 Disable, or All Pump Disable. - 4.
-All backup systems must be setup so that they do not activate within the Flush Cycle operating range set on Parameters P.42 and P.43. - 5.
-The Low Level Float Backup (Discrete Input programmed for Function 24) will turn off all pumps upon low level.
+Where VFDs are used the analog Speed Reference will be forced to 100%. - 4.
+The number of pumps called to run by the Flush Cycle logic is always limited by the following: - A. Parameter P.14 Number of Pumps Allowed to Run At the Same Time. - B. Closed Discrete Inputs that are Programmed for Pump 1-4 Disable, or All Pump Disable. - 5.
+All backup systems must be setup so that they do not activate within the Flush Cycle operating range set on Parameters P.42 and P.43. - 6.
+The Low Level Float Backup (Discrete Input programmed for Function 32) will turn off all pumps upon low level.
 Therefore, the Flush Cycle Stop Level must be set higher than the Low Level Float.